danwallach/github-classroom-utils/README.md

-1) If you haven't already done this, you'll first need to `pip3 install iso8601 pandas requests` for necessary libraries.
+1) If you haven't already done this, you'll first need to `pip3 install iso8601 pandas matplotlib requests aiohttp` for necessary libraries.
-(Everything here requires Python3 and is tested with Python 3.7.1.
+(Everything here requires Python3 and is tested with Python 3.7.2.
  Earlier versions of Python3 might or might not work.)

 2) Copy all the `py` files here into your class administrative repository.